denistsoi/franklinchen.github.io/content/post/2012-06-03-why-i-am-grateful-that-my-father-never-let-me-win-a-chess-game-against-him.markdown

 Hugh Patterson at The Chess Improver posted a great article ["Some Thoughts for Parents"](http://chessimprover.com/some-thoughts-for-parents/).

 Meanwhile, although I am not a parent yet, I am teaching chess now, so I'm personally facing practical decision-making in how I try to simultaneously install love for chess, sheer fun, and a healthy drive for excellence.

+## (Update of 2015-12-21)

+Two years later, I made a focused push, temporarily putting many things aside in my life, in the fall of 2015 to achieve my US Chess National Master title, and finally made it, a dream come true.

+But it wasn't winning that matters to me in this achievement: it is that I have actually been playing pretty well and feel I finally deserved the title.
+When I was not playing well, I did not feel I deserved.